 In 1995, the Colorado Avalanche came to town.
-That proved to be a wise choice as the state has evolved into a top market for the NHL.
-The fact that the team won a Stanley Cup right away and added one another a few years later certainly didn’t hurt.
+That proved to be a wise choice as the state has evolved into a top market for NHL betting.

-Interest remains incredibly high in a team that’s chock full of talent.
-Star forward Nathan MacKinnon is one of the most talented players in the league, and he has a solid cast around him to boot, including Mikko Rantanen and Gabriel Landeskog.
-The future is looking incredibly bright for the team, and we can say the same for another development here in CO.
-It’s now completely legal and safe to bet on the NHL and other sports, and business is booming on that front.
+Star forward Nathan MacKinnon is one of the most talented players in the league.
+He has a solid cast around him to boot, including Mikko Rantanen and Gabriel Landeskog.
+The future is looking bright, and since it’s now completely legal to bet on the NHL and other sports, Avalanche betting is booming.

-Each time the Avalanche hit the ice, you’ll be able to get in a wide range of sports bets.
-While the Avs have the sting of another second-round series defeat (their third in a row) in the Stanley Cup Playoffs, when they are in action check our live odds feed below for the best puck line, moneyline and totals lines at CO online sportsbooks.
+Each time the Avalanche hit the ice, you can get in a wide range of sports bets.
+Check our live odds feed below for the best puck line, moneyline and totals lines at CO online sportsbooks plus the latest Avalanche Stanley Cup odds right.
 Click on any odds to go directly to the sportsbook, register a new account and lock in your bets.

 On Dec.
 26 and 27, the Broncos and Avs play on back-to-back days in Las Vegas.
 Here’s what you need to know for planning a weekend trip.

 There are plenty of ways to bet on the Avalanche, two of the most intriguing of which are the prop and futures markets.
 The former opens up more opportunities on the individual games, while the latter lets you tackle the season as a whole.

 You can find available props for Avalanche games by clicking through on the individual contest listing.
 After you do so, you’ll see a wide range of prop offerings that are basically like having some side action on the game.
 A good number of props will revolve around player performance.